mku11/Salmon-AES-CTR/README.md

 ---

 ### Examples

-#### Java / C#
+API usage is pretty much the same across Java/C#/Javascript/Python and various platforms with slight variations on naming conventions.
-The API is consistent across platforms with slight variations on naming conventions between Java and C#.
+Worth to note that the Typescript/Javascript library api is based on async IO so make sure you await.

-For a sample using the SalmonDrive and the sequential nonce sequencer see: [Samples](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)
+For samples using the SalmonDrive and the sequential nonce sequencer see: [Samples](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)
-For a full fledge demo app see: [Salmon Vault](https://github.com/mku11/Salmon-AES-CTR/tree/main/apps)
+For a full fledge demo app see: [Salmon Vault](https://github.com/mku11/Salmon-Vault)
 For a simple usage sample see below.

 ##### Simple encryption/decryption